-- 1. Establish direction for all persons involved in providing supports and services for the beneficiary by describing how the needed supports and services interact to form overall strategies that assist the beneficiary to maintain or achieve the desired personal outcomes; - 2.
-Provide a process for ensuring that the paid medical services and other resources are deemed medically necessary and meet the needs of the beneficiary including health and welfare as determined by the assessment, and that these services and supports are provided in a cost-effective manner; and - 3.
-Represent a strategy for ensuring that services are appropriate, available, and responsive to the beneficiary's changing outcomes and needs as updated in the assessment.
+- 1. Establish direction for all persons involved in providing supports and services for the beneficiary by describing how the needed supports and services interact to form overall strategies that assist the beneficiary to maintain or achieve the desired personal outcomes of their choice; - 2.
+Provide a process for ensuring that the paid medical services and other resources are deemed medically necessary and meet the needs and desires of the beneficiary including health and welfare as determined by the assessment, and that these services and supports are provided in a cost-effective manner; and - 3.
+Represent a strategy for ensuring that services are the choice of the beneficiary, appropriate, available, and responsive to the beneficiary's changing outcomes desires and needs as updated in the assessment.

 The POC should not be considered a treatment plan of specific clinical interventions that service providers would use to achieve treatment or rehabilitation goals.
-Instead, the POC should be considered a "master plan" consisting of a comprehensive summary of information to aid the beneficiary to obtain assistance from formal and informal service providers as it relates to obtaining and maintaining the desired personal outcomes.
+Instead, the POC should be considered a "master plan" consisting of a comprehensive summary of information to aid the beneficiary to obtain assistance from formal and informal service providers as it relates to obtaining and maintaining the desired personal outcomes of the beneficiary.